Skip to content

 app3.example.com -> 11.22.33.44

-Find the load balancer's IPv4 address with the Azure console or use the Typhoon module's output ingress_static_ipv4.
+Find the load balancer's addresses with the Azure console or use the Typhoon module's outputs ingress_static_ipv4 or ingress_static_ipv6.
 For example, you might use Terraform to manage a Google Cloud DNS record:

 # DNS zone name